 - Why is climate change a global issue?

 - What if the world had no rainforests?

 - How does the environment support the lives of people and other living things?

-To ensure our pupils leave Preston Park with the skills they require for further education and later life, we have created a progressive curriculum throughout the school.
-Geography is taught on a termly basis and is taught as a stand-alone lesson as well as implemented throughout a range of cross curricular subjects.
-This may include extended pieces of writing in English, map reading skills in Mathematics and comparing aerial photographs to determine the changes of an environment within the last century in History.
+Geography is taught on a termly basis and is taught as a stand-alone lesson as well as implemented throughout a range of core and foundation subjects.
+This may include extended pieces of writing in English, map reading skills in mathematics and comparing aerial photographs to determine the changes of an environment within the last century in History.

 We provide ample opportunities for learning outside the classroom which is crucial to the implementation of geography skills and knowledge.
 Children attend visits to the local community to conduct fieldwork and investigations, instilling a love of learning and curiosity about their environment.
 We also provide enrichment opportunities including visits from key speakers and high-quality workshops.

 We have an inclusive approach which supports children with SEND.
 At Preston Park, teachers adapt and tailor their lessons to meet both the learning and physical needs of all children.
 Learning is differentiated for individual children to support their ability to access LOs alongside their peers.
 Simplified maps and atlases, alongside practical activities are embedded in our geography curriculum help to engage all children and support access to the geography curriculum.

 What does this look for our children?